gulnaz1024/pollster/README.md

 ## Photo processing

-After clicking on the registration button, all photos in the avatar image folder will be processed.
+After clicking on the register button, all photos in the avatar image folder will be processed: _./pages/static/images_

 <img src='screenshot/beforeafter.png' />